Tariffs and regulations

 Outer containers should bear the consignee and port mark and be numbered (according to packing list) unless their contents can be otherwise readily identified.

 Wooden containers must be treated with material effective against borers to avoid infestation.
 Each container must be accompanied by a health certificate issued by the approved authority in the country of origin.
-In Australia this authority is usually the Department of Agriculture and Water Resources or the relevant state department of agriculture.
+In Australia this authority is usually the Australian Quarantine and Inspection Service, Agriculture, Fisheries and Forestry Australia or the relevant state department of agriculture.

 Methods of quoting and payment